 Strong lens modeling package.

 lenstronomy is a multi-purpose package to model strong gravitational lenses.
-The software package is presented in Birrer & Amara 2018 and is based on Birrer et al 2015. lenstronomy finds application in e.g. Birrer et al 2016 and Birrer et al 2018 for time-delay cosmography and measuring the expansion rate of the universe and Birrer et al 2017 for quantifying lensing substructure to infer dark matter properties.
+The software package is presented in Birrer & Amara 2018 and is based on Birrer et al 2015. lenstronomy finds application in e.g. Birrer et al 2016, Birrer et al 2018 and Shajib et al 2019 for time-delay cosmography and measuring the expansion rate of the universe and Birrer et al 2017 and Gilman et al. 2019 for quantifying lensing substructure to infer dark matter properties.

 $ pip install lenstronomy --user